Mixtera: A Data Plane for Foundation Model Training: Implementation

 \subsubsection{Chunk generation}

-The chunk generation algorithm is based on the \texttt{ChunkerIndex} data structure, which organizes sample ranges by their properties.
-This data structure is generated based on the output from the interval query.
-Before explaining its construction, we first introduce the key abstraction that enables flexible property matching: \texttt{MixtureKey}.
+After obtaining the query result with all relevant intervals, the server next runs the chunk generation algorithm.
+This algorithm is based on the \texttt{ChunkerIndex} data structure, which organizes sample ranges by their properties. \revB{We re-visit the \texttt{MixtureKey} concept from an implementation perspective.}

-\textbf{\texttt{MixtureKey} abstraction.} A \texttt{MixtureKey} represents a set of properties and their values, e.g., language being English and license being MIT.
-A property in a key can have multiple values.
-A key \emph{matches} another if their lists of values intersect for all properties they share.
-This matching is crucial because the resulting interval table from DuckDB contains the full cross-product of all properties---a sample might have values for language, license, size, topic, and more---while a mixture specification typically considers only a subset of these properties.
-For example, a mixture might specify \texttt{language:English} to select English text regardless of license, while the underlying samples are stored with full property information (e.g., \texttt{language:English,German;license:CC} and \texttt{language:English;license:MIT}).
-The flexible matching enables finding all samples that satisfy certain properties while ignoring irrelevant attributes they might have.
-It also allows us to define mixtures on \emph{multiple properties} with \emph{multiple values}, instead of being limited to a single property (c.f.~\Cref{sec:status_quo}).
+\revB{\textbf{\texttt{MixtureKey} abstraction.} A \texttt{MixtureKey} represents a set of properties and their values.
+The class implements the formal definition from~\Cref{subsec:design-datamodel}: a partial mapping $k: \mathbb{P}' \rightarrow \bigcup_{p \in \mathbb{P}'} \mathcal{P}(\mathcal{D}_p)$ for some $\mathbb{P}' \subseteq \mathbb{P}$.
+The matching relation enables flexible querying: $k_1$ matches $k_2$ if $\forall p \in \text{dom}(k_1): p \in \text{dom}(k_2) \land k_1(p) \cap k_2(p) \neq \emptyset$.
+This matching is crucial as the resulting interval table from DuckDB contains the full cross-product of all properties---a sample might have values for language, license, size, topic, and more---while a mixture specification may consider only a subset of these properties, as we discuss in the next paragraph.} It also allows us to define mixtures on \emph{multiple properties} with \emph{multiple values}, instead of being limited to a single property (c.f.~\Cref{sec:status_quo}).
 To ensure deterministic behavior, we implement a total ordering over keys based on the number of properties, property names, and their values.
-We sometimes refer to a specific \texttt{MixtureKey} as a \emph{domain}, e.g., the key for \texttt{language:English} defines the domain for English samples.
+We sometimes refer to a specific \texttt{MixtureKey} as a \emph{domain}, e.g., the key for \texttt{lang:English} defines the domain of English samples.